Substitution model: Amino acid substitution models

 A singular empirical model assume a constant set of amino acid frequencies over the entire evolutionary tree, which is often not the case over wide-spanning trees.
 The Bayesian CAT model was introduced in 2004.
 Maximum-likelihood version of it with 10-60 empirical profiles (C10-C60) were introduced in 2008.
 These methods are available in PhyML and IQ-TREE.
 A newer model of this type called UDM provides empirical profiles that can be imported into IQ-Q-TREE, Phylobayes, and RevBayes.
 A UDM can have thousands of profiles.

 Posterior mean site frequency (PMSF, 2018) is a computationally-cheaper approximation of the empirical-profile mixture models.

 Codon models

 Codon models describe the evolution of protein-coding nucleic acid sequences.
 The simplest codon model, MG, estimates one parameter: nonsynonymous/synonymous mutation ratio.
 The more complex GY also estimates transition/transversion rate ratios.
 Both of these are mechanistic models.
 They can be expanded by the addition of rate parameters.

-Empirical codon models directly describe the odds of one non-stop codon (61 in the standard code) being replaced by another.
+Empirical codon models directly describe the odds of one non-stop codon (61 in the standard code) being replaced by another, making them similar to amino acid exchangability matrices.
 By their construction, they are tied to the genetic code found in the data used to construct them.
-They can also be combined with a mechanistic model by multiplying the two estimated rates, though this still does not change the genetic code limitation.
+They can also be combined with a mechanistic model by multiplying the two estimated rates, adding back the ability to adapt to the data being processed.